Bjorn46/ASP.NET-Core-Example/README.md

 ## Create the Project
 - Download the .NET SDK: https://dotnet.microsoft.com/en-us/
 - Verify the installation by running the following command: ```dotnet --version```
+- Check which .NET version you are using with the following command: ```dotnet --list-sdks``` // It uses the highest version by default
 - Run the following command to create a new ASP.NET Core webapi: ```dotnet new webapi -n MyWebAPI```